Summary

 Introduction

-Here’s the thing: South Africa’s fintech scene is not just growing – it’s evolving fast.
+Here’s the thing: entering South Africa’s fintech market is not just about building an app.

 Why South Africa is a key market for fintech app development